Career Timeline of Dillon Brooks: Major Achievements and Milestones

 On July 8, 2023, Dillon Brooks was acquired by the Houston Rockets as part of a sign-and-trade agreement.

 In July 2023, Dillon Brooks was traded to the Houston Rockets.
-He had previously earned NBA All-Defensive Second Team honors in 2023 while playing for the Memphis Grizzlies.
+He had previously played for the Memphis Grizzlies, earning NBA All-Defensive Second Team honors in 2023 before the trade.

 On February 14, 2024, Dillon Brooks recorded a 19 point, 10 rebound double-double during a 121–113 loss to the Memphis Grizzlies.